krislee/ecommerce-backend/notes/stripeAPI.md

 # Payment Methods API
 ### What is Payment Methods API?
-Use Payment Methods API to add payment methods
+Use Payment Methods API to add payment methods.

+The Payment Method object can be used with PaymentIntents to collect payments or saved to Customer objects to store instrument details for future payments.

 # Setup Intents API
 ### What is Setup Intents API?